awesome-spectral-indices/awesome-spectral-indices/README.md

 - `slb`: Soil line intercept.
 - `PAR`: Photosynthetically Active Radiation.
 - `k`: Slope parameter by soil used for NIRvH2.
-- `lambdaN`: NIR wavelength used for NIRvH2.
+- `lambdaN`: NIR wavelength used for NIRvH2 and NDGI.
-- `lambdaR`: Red wavelength used for NIRvH2.
+- `lambdaR`: Red wavelength used for NIRvH2 and NDGI.
+- `lambdaG`: Green wavelength used for NDGI.

 The kernel indices are constructed using a special type of parameters: